Two Statements for the same applicant, one general and the second directed to a particular university.

 I thank you for your consideration of my application.

-Personal Statement for CAAPID, Directed to a specific university:
+Personal Statement for CAAPID, directed to a specific university:

-I thank you for considering my application.
+Thank you for considering my application.